 Banjo man Mark Krider has deep bluegrass roots from the mountains of North Carolina where he grew up listening to and playing bluegrass music.
 “You might say its in the water there”.
-Working hard to keep the traditional sound going, Mark formed HillBilly Fever.
-The band has performed from the east to the west coast.
+He has played banjo and guitar for 50 years now.
+Krider has formed bands wherever he has lived, from North Carolina, to Tennessee, and Arizona.
+Mark has shared the stage with The Osborne Bros, Country Gentlemen, Lewis Family and Blue Highway.
+Wanting to keep the traditional sound going, he formed HillBilly Fever in 2018.
+Mark now calls Texas home where he lives with his wife Sue.

-Randy Pasley, dobro player, also comes from the North Carolina mountains.
-Randy is a very accomplished musician, winning numerous contests including for the dobro at The Galax Old Time Fiddlers Convention.
+Born and raised in Grassy Creek, North Carolina, Randy Pasley immersed himself in traditional music as a performing and recording artist.
+Randy is a very accomplished musician, winning numerous contests including Best Dobro at The Galax Old Time Fiddlers Convention 3 times.
+He has performed with Doc Watson, Sam Bush, Wayne Henderson and Tim O’Brien, just to name a few.
 Randy is also a builder fine of instruments.
+Randy sings lead, tenor, baritone and bass.
 After a long stay in Alaska, Randy and his wife make their home in Ogden, Utah.

 Hillbilly Fever is an outstanding Bluegrass Band for all ages.

 The versatile band graced our stage in 2018 and again in